JackHey99/Project-0/README.md

-A serie current limiting resistor needed to be
+A current limiting series resistor needs to be connected to the output pin with the LED

 Green LED datasheet
 ![Green LED datasheet ](https://user-images.githubusercontent.com/53545740/63909001-4dfe3300-ca75-11e9-9df3-d3eb50594236.JPG)